DanielCondeTorres/YAP-TAZ-TEAD/README.md

     * Vgll1-TEAD4  (PDB [5Z2Q](https://www.rcsb.org/structure/5Z2Q))
     * TAZ-TEAD complex (PDB [5GN0](https://www.rcsb.org/structure/5GN0))
 - Ligands topology can be obtained from: [CGenFF](https://cgenff.com)

+Currently, some PDB files encounter issues when using pdb2gmx, so we perform simulations of the complex using the first two chains of [3JUA](https://www.rcsb.org/structure/3JUA).
+From this, we extract the TEAD .pdb structure.
+Meanwhile, the structures of YAP and TAZ are obtained from their amino acid sequences (as detailed in the next section) and predicted using [AlphaFold](https://alphafoldserver.com).

 <!-- Usage -->
 ## Usage ⚙️
 In order to run this program, the following command has to be used in the **Working_Area**: